 Health Care

 There is substantial agreement that the US healthcare system has serious problems.
 A remarkably high 18% of GDP is devoted to healthcare—far higher than other developed countries, but without producing better health outcomes.
-Before the COVID pandemic, 28 million people did not have health insurance—also a much higher rate than other developed countries.
+Currently, 27 million people do not have health insurance—also a much higher rate than other developed countries.
 With the massive job losses associated with the pandemic the number of uninsured rose dramatically.

 In 2009, the Affordable Care Act (ACA) was passed to improve access and lower the costs of healthcare.
 Since its passage there has been much debate over whether it should be modified.
 In 2017, the American Health Care Act (AHCA) was put forward calling for the repeal of many of the provisions of the ACA, but it failed to pass.
 However in 2018 the repeal of the individual mandate provision of the ACA was passed.